Theodore McCarrick Dismissed From the Clerical State

 The meeting is being held due to public anger over the McCarrick case, along with a raft of other abuse scandals that have come to light in the United States, Europe, Latin America and Australia.

-At the center of the McCarrick scandal are unanswered questions over why so many Church leaders remained silent despite widely rumoured allegations against him, and who might have protected McCarrick during his long career.
+At the center of the McCarrick scandal are unanswered questions over why so many Church leaders remained silent despite widely rumoured abuse allegations against him of a homosexual nature, and who might have protected McCarrick during his long career.

 Last summer, Archbishop Carlo Maria Viganò, a former apostolic nuncio to Washington, accused the Pope and senior Vatican officials of knowing about McCarrick’s alleged misconduct.